top of page

 Information regarding your health care, including payment for health care, is protected by two federal laws: the Health Insurance Portability and Accountability Act of 1996 (HIPAA), 42 U.S.C. § 1320d et seq., 45 C.F.R.
 Parts 160 & 164, and the Confidentiality Law, 42 U.S.C. § 290dd-2, 42 C.F.R.
 Part 2.

-HIPAA Protections afforded all GCB Clients
+HIPAA Protections afforded all GCBHS Clients

 Permitted Uses and Disclosures: